 Topping & Add-In Ideas

-- Vegan yogurt
+- Vegan yogurt or whipped coconut cream

-- Fresh fruit
+- Fresh or frozen fruit

-- Nut butters and jams
+- Nut butters

 - Nuts and seeds

-- Whisk!!
+- Whisk!
 Make sure you whisk all the ingredients well initially, and then again after 5 minutes before refrigerating the pudding.
 This will ensure that you don't get clumps of chia seeds and that they don't all sink to the bottom while the pudding is setting.

 - For the best texture refrigerate the pudding overnight.
 This will let the chia seeds absorb as much milk as they possibly can and will give the best texture.